 C: Note that you can vote from the age of 18 in Japan.

-On Thursday, it is the 30th anniversary of the Kobe earthquake.
-If you are awake early, please be mindful of the minutes silence.
+On Friday, it is the 30th anniversary of the Kobe earthquake.
+If you are awake early, please be mindful of the minute of silence.

 Note that the lunch is within the Portopia hotel.
 Staff will be available to show you where this area is.
-Due to the anniversary, lunch will be a box on Thursday.
+Due to the anniversary, lunch will be a bento box on Thursday.

-For the social, please take the busses from the Portopia hotel to join the ship.
+For the social, please take the buses from the Portopia hotel to the ship.
 You must allow your badge to be scanned, so that we can keep track of numbers on the ship.
 Please obtain a badge for any guests that you have.
 Please visit the registration desk before noon on Wednesday for guest badges.

-Please clean up your desk after each meeting, as there is no housekeeping in this conference centre.
-All sub-group chairs are responsible to ensure their rooms are tidy.
+Please clean up your desk space of any cups, bottles or food after each meeting, as there is no housekeeping in this conference centre.
+All sub-group chairs are responsible for ensuring their rooms are tidy.

 No questions.